 As I set up my tape recorder and attach the lapel mic to Larry’s shirt, we chat about how we both had wanted to find a husband early in life and settle down.
 And that leads us back in time to Larry’s memories as a confused and unhappy college student in the early 1950s.
 I press record.

-Eric: There weren’t that many.
+EM: There weren’t that many.
 People think there were a lot.
-I always said if there were so many gays, why was I so unhappy.
+I always said, if there were so many gays, why was I so unhappy?
 But I was a miserably unhappy person, and death seemed very appealing at moments during my freshman year, when I was dating a woman and sneaking off with a man behind… And life in ’53 at Yale must have been much more difficult than ’76 at Vassar.

 So it seemed as if all those early years were spent trying to deny these feelings.
 The feelings would sort of get too strong and erupt, and I would have an experience which would always make me feel guilty in one way or another, and then you’d put it—you’d be calm, Vesuvius would calm down for a while.

-Eric: Oh my God, talk about slow and miserable death.
-You must have been pretty miserable to swallow two hundred—and you must have been even more miserable after.
+EM: Oh, my god, talk about slow and miserable death.
+You must have been pretty miserable to swallow 200—and you must have been even more miserable after.
 Did you just, you wanted out?
 Was that…?

-Eric: The scene of taking the pills?
-Or the scene of waking up and finding you’re still there.
+EM: The scene of taking the pills?
+Or the scene of waking up and finding you’re still there?

 And he said, “You’re not going to be let out of this hospital until you tell us why you did it.”
 And I said, you know, I just had a—he rubbed me the wrong way, and I wouldn’t have told him.
 Who knew why I did it, anyway?

 So my brother, who’s always sort of looked after me, came and got me out, and he was friends with the dean of freshman.
 My brother had been to Yale before me.
 And it was, you know, ordinarily when something like that happened, you were shipped off to go join the Army.